puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Viewing reports

-By default, the `puppet preview` command outputs a summary report of the difference between the two catalogs on 'stdout'.
-This can be changed with [`--view`](#--view) to instead view one of the catalogs, the diff, or one of the compilation logs.
-Use the `--last` option with `--view` to view a result from the previous run obtained for the node instead of performing new compilations and diff.
-Note that `--last` does not reload the information and can therefore not display a summary.
+By default, the `puppet preview` command outputs a report of the compilation/differences between the two catalogs on 'stdout'.
+If compiling for a single node a summary report of the differences is displayed, and when compiling for multiple node the summary is an aggregate status report of catalog diff status per node.
+This can be changed with [`--view`](#--view) to instead (for a single node) view one of the catalogs, the diff, or one of the compilation logs, or when compiling for multiple nodes, the `overview` report which correlates differences and issues across all nodes.
+Use the `--last` option with `--view` to view a result from the previous run obtained for one or several nodes instead of performing new compilations and diffs.
+Using `--last` without a list of nodes, uses the result obtain from all previous compilations.

-`puppet preview --last --view baseline_log`
+`puppet preview --last --view baseline_log mynode` `puppet preview --last --view baseline_log mynode1 mynode2 mynode3`

 ####Processing output

-All output (except the summary report intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).
+All output (except the summary reports intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).
 The output is written to a subdirectory named after the node of the directory appointed by the setting `preview_outputdir` (defaults to `$vardir/preview`):

     |- "$preview_output-dir"